-Assuming that the losses could be used personally by the owner, the advantage goes to the proprietorship.
+Assuming the losses could be used personally by the owner, the advantage goes to the proprietorship.
 The business could then be incorporated once it started to see profits (if there were other compelling reasons for incorporation).

-Summary: if a business expects losses in the beginning, it can benefit the owner(s) to delay or avoid incorporation.
+Summary: If a business expects losses in the beginning, it can benefit the owner(s) to delay or avoid incorporation.

-Real Estate Rental Businesses
+Real Estate Rental Businesses - Incorporation May Not Help

 Operating a real estate rental business can be a great way to earn income and create wealth.
 We often have people asking about the tax advantages of holding real estate within a corporation and earning rental income.

 In many cases, there is no tax advantage to operating a real estate rental business through a corporation.
-Until the business becomes quite large (employs more than 5 full-time employees), the rental income earned through the corporation is classified as investment income.
+Until the business becomes quite large (employs more than five full-time employees), the rental income earned through the corporation is classified as investment income.